angular/angular/aio/content/guide/pipes.md

 ## Transforming data with parameters and chained pipes

 Use optional parameters to fine-tune a pipe's output.
-For example, you can use the [`CurrencyPipe`](api/common/CurrencyPipe "API reference") with a country code such as EUR as a parameter.
+For example, use the [`CurrencyPipe`](api/common/CurrencyPipe "API reference") with a country code such as EUR as a parameter.
 The template expression `{{ amount | currency:'EUR' }}` transforms the `amount` to currency in euros.
 Follow the pipe name (`currency`) with a colon (`:`) and the parameter value (`'EUR'`).

 If the pipe accepts multiple parameters, separate the values with colons.
 For example, `{{ amount | currency:'EUR':'Euros '}}` adds the second parameter, the string literal `'Euros '`, to the output string.
-You can use any valid template expression as a parameter, such as a string literal or a component property.
+Use any valid template expression as a parameter, such as a string literal or a component property.

 Some pipes require at least one parameter and allow more optional parameters, such as [`SlicePipe`](/api/common/SlicePipe "API reference for SlicePipe").
 For example, `{{ slice:1:5 }}` creates a new array or string containing a subset of the elements starting with element `1` and ending with element `5`.